 - In a small bowl, combine the first 11 ingredients.
 Pour 1/2 cup marinade into a large resealable plastic bag; add turkey.
 Seal bag and turn to coat; refrigerate for 2 hours.
 Cover and refrigerate remaining marinade.

 - Drain and discard marinade from the turkey.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill turkey, covered, over medium heat or broil 4 in. from the heat for 7-10 minutes on each side or until a meat thermometer reads 170°, basting occasionally with reserved marinade.
+Lightly oil the grill rack.
+Grill turkey, covered, over medium heat or broil 4 in. from the heat for 7-10 minutes on each side or until a thermometer reads 170°, basting occasionally with reserved marinade.
 Cut into slices.
 Yield: 4 servings.

 Originally published as Grilled Jerk Turkey in Healthy Cooking June/July 2008, p23